PureStorage-OpenConnect/px-gitops/gitscm-server/README.md

 ```

-To mirror the repository into the new repository, you can use any of the one from below reposiotry
+To mirror the repository into the new repository, you can use any one from below reposiotry:

 > https://github.com/PureStorage-OpenConnect/wordpressApplication-code-and-manifest.git    (Contain wordpress code, Dockerfile and manifest)